Choosing the Best AR 15 Iron Sights

 But it is CRITICAL to remember that these high tech replacements for the dependable old iron sights can be disabled in one way or another (damaged, dead batteries).
 Without a backup, damaged optics render the weapon useless for accurate shooting.

-What to look for when Choosing AR Iron Sights
+What to look for When Choosing AR 15 Iron Sights

 Different heights (same plane, gas block height, micro)